1. Home

 Medical aid in dying

-Right to refuse or withdraw consent to care
+Right to refuse or stop a care

 Right to be represented